Paleoclimate: Climate Change Through Time

 Milankovich Cycles, W. W. Norton (more info) This Flash animation outlines the concepts on which Milankovitch Cycles are based.
 It explains how regular variations in orbital eccentricity, changes in the tilt of the Earth's axis, and the precession of the Earth's axis contribute to changes in global climate.
 To access this animation, click on the &amp;quot;view animation&amp;quot; icon located on the right hand side of the &amp;quot;Milankovitch Cycles&amp;quot; description.
 The animation can be paused and rewound to emphasize important points.
 To view all content, click on the &amp;quot;next view&amp;quot; icon to advance to the next animation frame.

-Climate TimeLine Information Tool (more info) A narrative text with many embedded links to visualizations describes and illustrates aspects of paleoclimate climate.
+Climate TimeLine Information Tool ( This site may be offline. ) A narrative text with many embedded links to visualizations describes and illustrates aspects of paleoclimate climate.
 This NOAA site points out the different aspects of paleoclimate change that operate on different timescales.

-Climate Timeline Tool: What is Variability? (more info) An overview of climate variability from 10^10; yr to 10^-3; time scales that employs mouse rollovers for definitions of specific climate processes.
+Climate Timeline Tool: What is Variability? ( This site may be offline. ) An overview of climate variability from 10^10; yr to 10^-3; time scales that employs mouse rollovers for definitions of specific climate processes.
 This NOAA site points out the different aspects of the climate system that operate on different time scales.

 Retreat of the Laurentide Ice Sheet (more info) This video shows the retreat of the Laurentide ice sheet that covered much of North America from 18,000 to 8,000 years ago.